1960, an early tragedy is a glimpse into an amazing future for a student nurse.

 "Yeah, man, I know shit happens."

 My stereo was playing The Doors "Light my Fire".
-Forever that song will transport me back to the room. .
+Forever that song will transport me back to the scene. .

 I have no idea when John left.
 The last time I remember looking at the clock it was six in the morning.
 I was under a blanket with bloody pads below me.
 The cramping wasn't bad.
 The IV was out.
 There were three bottles of pills.
 Each labeled in Johns writing.
 One for antibiotics, another for a pill to slow the bleeding and one with narcotics in it.